 IOE&IT: Why does this matter to my business?
 Some of our clients are not even situated in the EU?

 Arne: REX is particularly relevant if you are an exporter to the EU and based in “GSP beneficiary countries”.
 The EU’s “Generalised Scheme of Preferences” (GSP) allows developing countries to pay fewer or no duties on their exports to the EU.
-This gives them important access to EU markets and should, therefore, contribute to their economic growth.
+This gives them important access to EU markets and should, therefore, contributes to their economic growth.

 IOE&IT: Which countries are included in the GSP scheme?

-Arne: This can vary as adjustments are made to take account of a country’s economic development or their inclusion in a different trade deal with the EU.
+Arne: This can vary as adjustments are made to take account of economic development or their inclusion in a different trade deal with the EU.
 The EU Commission publishes an up-to-date list of GSP eligible countries.
 As such, you will see that as of 1 January 2017, Iraq, the Marshall Islands, Tonga and Fiji lost their benefit because they are now deemed ”upper-middle income” countries.
-Cameroon and Georgia lost their GSP status because of Free Trade type arrangements that they now enjoy with the EU.
+Cameroon and Georgia lost their GSP status because of Free Trade type arrangements they now enjoy with the EU.

 IOE&IT: Do EU GSP tariff benefits cover all products exported from a GSP-eligible country?

 Arne: Unfortunately not.
 Some industries in GSP countries are doing much better than others, so this is also taken into account when deciding on granting unilateral preferential treatment.
 As such, some product groups have also lost GSP preferences, even though the country overall remains eligible.
 Sounds complex?
 Don’t worry.
-To help you deal with any GSP issues you come across, as an IOE&IT member, our Technical Help for Exporters Helpline service comes as part of your membership package.
-Together we can identify all products which have or have lost their GSP benefit.
+To help you deal with any GSP issues you come across, as an IOEIT member, our Technical Help for Exporters Helpline service comes as part of your membership package.
+Together we can identify all products which have or have lost their GSP benefit for particular products.
 For 2017, for example, products groups which lose their GSP preference include mineral products, inorganic/organic chemicals, textiles, iron/steel and its articles, other base metals and their articles, motor vehicles, bicycles, aircraft and spacecraft, ships and boats originating in India.
 For Indonesia, live animals and animal products (excluding fish), animal or vegetable oils, fats and waxes lose GSP preference.
 Kenya is affected for live plants and floricultural products and for Ukraine, the list of products includes railway and tramway vehicles and products, animal or vegetable oils, fats and waxes.

 IOE&IT: What do exporters of GSP countries have to do as regards REX?

 Arne: They will have to register with their competent authorities who will issue them with an individual REX number.
-In order for preference to be claimed on imports into the EU, the REX number must be declared together with a statement of origin unless the value of the consignment falls below €6000.
+In order for preference to be claimed on imports into the EU, the REX number must be declared together with a statement on origin unless the value of the consignment falls below €6000.